-C32 - Mandatory target review: Companies shall review all active targets, at a minimum, every 5 years to ensure consistency with the latest SBTi criteria.28 If targets do not meet SBTi criteria, then they shall be updated and revalidated.
+C26 - Mandatory target review: Companies shall review all active targets, at a minimum, every 5 years to ensure consistency with the latest SBTi criteria.27 If targets do not meet SBTi criteria, then they shall be updated and revalidated.
 Companies with targets approved in 2020 or earlier shall review all active targets by 2025.
 Companies shall follow the most recent applicable criteria at the time of resubmission.

-C33 - Triggered target recalculation: Targets shall be recalculated and revalidated when significant changes occur that could compromise the existing target.
+C27 - Triggered target recalculation: Targets shall be recalculated and revalidated when significant changes occur that could compromise the existing target.
 The following changes shall trigger a target recalculation:

-- Scope 3 emissions become 40% or more of aggregated scope 1, 2 and 3 emissions (applies only to near-term science-based targets). - Changes in the consolidation approach chosen for the GHG inventory. - Emissions of exclusions in the inventory or target boundary change significantly. - Significant changes in company structure and activities (e.g., acquisition, divestiture, merger, insourcing or outsourcing, shifts in goods or service offerings).29
+- Scope 3 emissions become 40% or more of aggregated scope 1, 2 and 3 emissions. - Changes in the consolidation approach chosen for the GHG inventory. - Emissions of exclusions in the inventory or target boundary change significantly. - Significant changes in company structure and activities (e.g., acquisition, divestiture, merger, insourcing or outsourcing, shifts in goods or service offerings).28 - Adjustments to data sources or calculation methodologies resulting in significant changes to an organization's total base year emissions or the target boundary base year emissions (e.g., discovery of significant errors or a number of cumulative errors that are collectively significant). - Other significant changes to projections/assumptions used in setting the science-based targets.29